OHIF/Viewers/platform/docs/docs/deployment/index.md

 # Deployment

-The OHIF Viewer can served up as a stand-alone PWA ([progressive web application][pwa-url]) by building and hosting a collection of static assets or be embedded in other web applications via an iframe if needed.
+The OHIF Viewer can be served as a stand-alone PWA ([progressive web application][pwa-url]) by building and hosting a collection of static assets or be embedded in other web applications via an iframe if needed.
 In either case, you will need to configure your instance of the Viewer so that it can connect to your data source (the database or PACS that provides the data